LabOnoM/LabOnoM.github.io/_posts/2025-06-01-journal-club-glycorna-imaging.en.md

 When both binding events occur in proximity, they enable ligation of two DNA arms via T4 DNA ligase.
 The resulting circular DNA serves as a template for **rolling circle amplification (RCA)**, producing repeated DNA sequences that can be visualized by hybridization with fluorophore-labeled oligonucleotides.

 This dual-recognition approach helps ensure that only RNAs bearing the specific glycan and matching sequence are amplified and visualized, enhancing both **specificity** and **signal-to-noise ratio**.

+### Background: Aptamers

+**Aptamers** are short, single-stranded DNA or RNA molecules that can fold into unique three-dimensional structures, enabling them to bind specific targets—such as proteins, small molecules, or even cells—with high affinity and specificity, functioning similarly to antibodies.

+#### Technical Origin

+The concept of aptamers emerged in 1990 through two independent studies:
+ - **Craig Tuerk** and **Larry Gold** introduced the SELEX (Systematic Evolution of Ligands by EXponential enrichment) method, demonstrating the selection of RNA sequences that bind to bacteriophage T4 DNA polymerase. ([C Tuerk, et al., Science, 1990](https://pubmed.ncbi.nlm.nih.gov/2200121/))
+ - **Andrew D. Ellington** and **Jack W. Szostak** described the in vitro selection of RNA molecules that bind specific ligands, coining the term "aptamer" (from Latin aptus, meaning "to fit"). ([A D Ellington, et al., Nature, 1990](https://pubmed.ncbi.nlm.nih.gov/1697402/))

+These pioneering studies established SELEX as a foundational technique for aptamer development.

+#### Natural Origin

+Aptamer-like structures also exist in nature.
+Riboswitches are structured RNA elements typically found in the untranslated regions of bacterial mRNAs.
+They bind small metabolites and regulate gene expression in response to cellular concentrations of these ligands.
+The aptamer domain of a riboswitch specifically recognizes the ligand, while the expression platform modulates gene expression. ([Leurin Flemmich, et al., Nat Commun, 2021](https://pubmed.ncbi.nlm.nih.gov/34162884/))

+The existence of riboswitches supports the RNA World Hypothesis, which posits that early life forms may have relied solely on RNA for both genetic information storage and catalytic functions. ([Kumari Kavita, et al., Trends Biochem Sci, 2022](https://pubmed.ncbi.nlm.nih.gov/36150954/))

+### Background: Rolling Circle Amplification (RCA)

+**Rolling Circle Amplification (RCA)** is an isothermal nucleic acid amplification technique that generates long single-stranded DNA or RNA molecules using a circular template and a strand-displacing DNA polymerase.

+#### Technical Origin

+RCA was developed in the mid-1990s as a method for amplifying circular DNA templates.
+A key enzyme in this process is phi29 DNA polymerase, derived from Bacillus subtilis phage phi29.
+This enzyme exhibits high processivity and strong strand displacement activity, making it ideal for RCA. ([Wikipeida](https://en.wikipedia.org/wiki/Rolling_circle_replication); [M Monsur Ali, et al., Chem Soc Rev, 2014](https://pubmed.ncbi.nlm.nih.gov/24643375/))

+RCA has been applied in various fields, including: ([phi29 DNA Polymerase, product webpage, Thermo Fisher](https://www.thermofisher.com/order/catalog/product/jp/en/EP0091))
+ - DNA biosensors
+ - Proximity ligation assays
+ - In situ hybridization

+Its isothermal nature allows for amplification without the need for thermal cycling, simplifying the required equipment.

+#### Natural Origin

+RCA is inspired by rolling circle replication (RCR), a natural mechanism used by various organisms to replicate circular DNA or RNA molecules.
+Examples include: Bacteriophages (e.g., φX174, M13), Plasmids, Viroids, and Some eukaryotic viruses.
+In RCA, a nick in the circular DNA initiates unidirectional replication, producing multiple copies of the genome in a continuous manner. ([Shuzhen Yue, et al., Trends Biotechnol, 2021](https://pubmed.ncbi.nlm.nih.gov/33715868/))

 ## Experimental Validation